Supportive Care Assistant Program

 Modules include: Professionalism; Supportive Client-centred Care; Communication; Supportive Assistance; and Infection Control and Safety.
 There is also a module related to the student’s work placement that will be completed before, during and after their placement.
 Each module will take approximately 20 hours to complete and can be done at the student’s pace.

-After completing the required modules, students will be connected to an employer who will provide 560 hours of paid employment over a four-month period.
+After completing the required modules, students will be connected to an employer who will provide paid employment over a four-month period (280 to 560 hours, depending on the placement).

 Once they have successfully completed all the requirements, students will be granted a statement of achievement.
 The student may wish to further their studies to become a fully credentialed continuing care assistant.
 If they choose to do so, they may receive recognition for the program towards the new training.
 Please note that the student would have to meet the admission requirements for that program.